 What is the MTHFR mutation?

-In France, women who want to become pregnant are almost all systematically supplemented with folic acid: synthetic vitamin B9, a speciality reimbursed by the social security system, indicated at least three months before conception (if there is a desire to become pregnant), as well as during the first trimester of pregnancy.
-Indeed, vitamin B9 in its active form (5-methyl-tetrahydrofolate or 5-MTHF) plays an essential role in cell multiplication and participates in the good development of the nervous system of the embryo, in particular the closing of the neural tube.
+In France, almost all women wishing to become pregnant are systematically supplemented with folic acid: synthetic vitamin B9, a speciality reimbursed by the social security system, indicated at least three months before conception (if there is a desire to become pregnant), as well as during the first trimester of pregnancy.
+Vitamin B9, in its active form (5-methyl-tetrahydrofolate or 5-MTHF), plays an essential role in cell multiplication and contributes to the proper development of the embryo's nervous system, in particular the closure of the neural tube.

-Folic acid is found in the majority of food supplements and medicines, but it is not an active form of vitamin B9.
-It is a synthetic form.
+Most dietary supplements and medicines contain folic acid, which is not an active form of vitamin B9.
+It's a synthetic form.

-In Europe, according to some recent estimates (2019), the polymorphism of this enzyme would make 40 to 51% of women heterozygous (CT), 10 to 18% homozygous (TT).
-In homozygous women, the activity of the enzyme would be strongly reduced (around 75%) and the synthesis of MTHFR would be insufficient, compromising the assimilation of the synthetic form of folic acid.
-In case of mutation, the synthetic folic acid will accumulate in a non-metabolized form and can have negative impacts on your body, in particular that of altering the functioning of this famous enzyme 5-MTHF.
+In Europe, according to recent estimates (2019), the polymorphism of this enzyme means that 40 to 51% of women are heterozygous (CT), and 10 to 18% homozygous (TT).
+In homozygous women, the enzyme's activity would be greatly reduced (by around 75%) and MTHFR synthesis would be insufficient, compromising assimilation of the synthetic form of folic acid.
+In the event of a mutation, synthetic folic acid will therefore accumulate in unmetabolized form and may have negative impacts on your body, notably by altering the functioning of the famous 5-MTHF enzyme.

 But what is homocysteine?

-Homocysteine is a derivative of the amino acid methionine, which, if present in the blood in excessive quantities, can have negative consequences for your health.
+Homocysteine is a derivative of the amino acid methionine, which, if present in blood in excessive quantities, can have harmful effects on health.

 -

-the cardiovascular risk (it is 40 times more predictive than cholesterol) because it promotes atherosclerosis (it thickens the blood),
+cardiovascular risk (it is 40 times more predictive than cholesterol), as it promotes atherosclerosis (it thickens the blood),

 -